book cover

 What is gingerbread house icing made of?

-Gingerbread house icing is typically made from confectioners sugar, egg whites, and cream of tartar.
-This recipe is easy to make and only requires a few ingredients.
+It’s made with powdered sugar, egg whites, and cream of tartar.
+Our recipe is simple and uses just a few ingredients.

-How long does it take for gingerbread house icing to harden?
+How long does gingerbread house icing take to harden?

 How do you stick a gingerbread house together?

-What can you use instead of egg white in icing?
+What can you use instead of egg whites in icing?

 Can you use regular frosting for gingerbread houses?